-Chalk Pit Forge is set within the beautiful south downs countryside at Amberley Museum, in Amberley, West Sussex.
-Here, Alex Smith runs courses for anyone 12 years old and over [please let me know if you're under 18 for insurance reasons.
+Chalk Pit Forge is set within the beautiful South Downs countryside at Amberley Museum, in Amberley, West Sussex.
+Here, Alex Smith runs courses for anyone 11 years old and over [please let me know if you're under 18 for insurance reasons.
 A parent needs to attend if you're under 16].

-There are suggestions of possible things to make below, but as it's one-to-one you can choose what you want to make from the list.
+There are suggestions of possible things to make below.
+As it's one-to-one you can choose what you want to make from the list.
 If you want to make something that isn't on the list then this is an option too, as long as we can do it in the allotted time and I have the materials you need for the job.

 One day is the minimum time available but you can book up to twenty days if you fancy doing a longer stint in the forge!

-Anything you make is all yours to take home with you and unless you are using a lot of materials, it is included in the course price.
-Lunch is also included, but, if you bring your own packed lunch, then the course price is £10 less.
+Anything you make is all yours to take home with you and is included in the course price.
+Lunch at the cafe is also included, but, if you bring your own packed lunch, then the course price is £10 less.

-Lessons are run in March, April, August and October and are generally run Wednesday to Saturdays.
+Lessons are run in April, August and October and are generally run from Wednesday to Saturday.
 If you would like a lesson in another month please get in touch to see if I have the availability.
-Please organise your lesson with Alex Smith, e-mail firstname.lastname@example.org.
+Please organise your lesson with Alex Smith, e-mail: firstname.lastname@example.org.

 Refunds and rescheduling

 Course fees are only refundable if, in the unlikely event, I need to cancel.
 Course fees are the only costs refundable and I can't refund any other costs like hotel bookings or fuel costs.